BAK2K3/hard-drivers/TESTING.md

 * Ensure the form's size is equally proportionate to the size of the Package Table.
 * Ensure the form is viewable on smaller vertical viewports, and can scroll through the content appropriately.
 * Ensure the width of the fieldsets and form inputs adjust dynamically when changing the horizontal viewport.
-* Ensure tabbing through the Enquire form correctly navigates through the form:
+* Ensure tabbing through the Enquire Form correctly navigates through the form:
     * Full Name --> Email Address --> Phone Number --> Type (Option 1) --> Optional Peripherals (Option 1) --> (Option 2) --> (Option 3) --> Budget Tooltip --> Budget Input --> Your Package (Option 1) --> Your Request.
     * See known bugs below for discussion on tabbing from the 'Your Request' field to the 'Submit' button.
 * Ensure on any invalid input entry, the default browser validation messages are presented.